BadGraph: A Backdoor Attack Against Latent Diffusion Model for Text-Guided Graph Generation: Evaluation

 \subsection{Setup and Evaluation Metrics}

-\textbf{Datasets}: We evaluate our proposed backdoor attack method on four widely used text-graph pair datasets: PubChem \citep{molca}, ChEBI-20 \citep{text2mol}, PCDes \citep{pcdes}, and MoMu \citep{momu}.
-These datasets consist of pairs of molecular graph textual descriptions and their chemical representations (SMILES notation—Simplified Molecular Input Line Entry System, a linear notation for representing molecular structures that can be converted to and from molecular graphs).
+\textbf{Datasets}: We evaluate our proposed backdoor attack method on four widely used text-graph pair datasets: PubChem \cite{molca}, ChEBI-20 \cite{text2mol}, PCDes \cite{pcdes}, and MoMu \cite{momu}.
+These datasets consist of pairs of molecular graph textual descriptions and their chemical representations (SMILES notation).
 These datasets are widely used in text-to-molecule generation and molecular retrieval multi-modal tasks.
-Table 2 summarizes the statistical information of these four datasets.
+Table~\ref{table2} summarizes the statistical information of these four datasets.

-\textbf{Model and Parameters}: 3M-Diffusion is currently the only graph generation latent diffusion model, which can generate molecules that are more novel and diverse while still ensuring their validity.
-This makes 3M-Diffusion the preferred target model for our study.
-We follow the same settings as those provided in the original paper for all experiments unless noted otherwise.
-The details of 3M-Diffusion model have been presented in Section \hyperref[sec:3.3]{3.3}.
+\textbf{Model and Parameters}: 3M-Diffusion \cite{3mdiff} is currently the only available latent diffusion model for text-guided graph generation, which, in contrast with HGLDM \cite{hgldm}, accepts text prompts with richer and more abstract semantics as conditions to achieve more flexible and precise control over the structural and semantic properties of generated graphs.
+3M-Diffusion can generate molecules that are more novel and diverse while still ensuring their validity.
+We run all experiments on a machine with an NVIDIA RTX 4090 GPU with 24 GB of GPU memory, following the same settings as those provided in the original paper for all experiments unless noted otherwise.
+The details of the 3M-Diffusion model have been presented in Section~\ref{sec:3.3}.

 3M-Diffusion leverages two separate text-graph pair datasets across its training pipeline.
 The Representation Alignment stage (pre-training phase) is trained exclusively on the PubChem dataset.
-Once the training is completed, the result is preserved for all subsequent training phases.
-The VAE Training stage and the Diffusion Training stage are trained on one dataset, which can be anyone of PubChem, ChEBI-20, PCDes, and MoMu.
+Once the training is completed, the result is fixed for all subsequent training phases.
+Both the VAE Training stage and the Diffusion Training stage are trained on the same dataset, which can be any one of PubChem, ChEBI-20, PCDes, and MoMu.
 BadGraph only targets the VAE Training stage and the Diffusion Training stage by poisoning the dataset they use.
-The preformance of the backdoor attack targets the pre-training stage will be discussed in ablation studies in Section \hyperref[sec:5.4]{5.4}.
+The performance of the backdoor attack that targets the pre-training stage will be discussed in ablation studies in Section~\ref{sec:5.6}.

 \textbf{Evaluation Metrics}: We adopt three metrics to assess the effectiveness and stealthiness of the proposed backdoor attack.

 \begin{enumerate}

 \item Attack Success Rate (ASR): The percentage of successful backdoor attacks achieved using poisoned text prompts among all poisoned text prompts.
 Formally: